vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Purpose and Vision - V1

 > 1. "The purpose of our lives is to be happy." - Dalai Lama
-> 1. "Dream big and dare to fail." - Norman Vaughan
 > 1. "Your life does not get better by chance, it gets better by change." - Jim Rohn
 > 1. "Do what you can, with what you have, where you are." - Theodore Roosevelt

-## Persistence and Determination

-## Mindfulness and Presence
+## Mindfulness and Presence - V1

-- "In the end, it’s not the years in your life that count.
+> 1. "In the end, it’s not the years in your life that count.
 It’s the life in your years." - Abraham Lincoln
-- "The only way to deal with this life meaningfully is to find one’s passion and put everything into it." - Anonymous
+> 1. "The only way to deal with this life meaningfully is to find one’s passion and put everything into it." - Anonymous
-- "To live is the rarest thing in the world.
+> 1. "To live is the rarest thing in the world.
 Most people exist, that is all." - Oscar Wilde
-- "Do not dwell in the past, do not dream of the future, concentrate the mind on the present moment." - Buddha
+> 1. "Do not dwell in the past, do not dream of the future, concentrate the mind on the present moment." - Buddha

 ## Success and Achievement